• Home

 • no tolerance for open-minded and honest discussions

-• if you find yourself saying, “I’m not allowed to eat. . . “ or “I’m not supposed to eat. . .” that’s a red flag
+• participants regularly say, “I’m not allowed to eat. . . “ or “I’m not supposed to eat. . .”

 • weight loss challenges and boot camps are promoted

-• frequent weight and mirror checking. and sharing “what I eat in a day” pics and videos are also normalized
+• publicly sharing “what I eat in a day” pictures is also normalized

-• commenting/gossiping about someone’s body size or weight gain (weight stigma)
+• participants comment/gossip about others’ body size or weight gains (weight stigma)

-• labeling others’ food choices as good, bad—regardless of their socioeconomic status/privileges
+• they label others’ food choices as good or bad regardless of others’ socioeconomic status/privileges

 Eating Disorders: A Guide to Medical Care and Complications by Philip Mehler, MD, FAED, CEDS and Arnold Andersen, MD, FAED, DLFAPA